devzbysiu/je/README.md

     file pack to synchronize
   - `paths` - which file paths are part of the bundle

-> :warning: If you used pre 0.3.0 version of `je`, then the new version will try to transform the configuration file to the new form.
+> :warning: If you used older version of `je`, then you can transform the configuration file to the new form.
 Details below.
 <details>
   <summary>Details</summary>
-  This section is the result of <a href=https://github.com/alexcrichton/toml-rs/issues/265>this issue</a>.

   `je reinit` will change:

   ```toml
   ignore_properties = ["jcr:created", "jcr:createdBy"]